 An actual recipe exists, a list of nine ingredients that elicit sympathetic responses when connecting readers to your lead.
 The more of these nine character attributes you include, the more emotionally effective your story becomes.
 Using six is good.
 Seven is even better.
 So here are the personality traits and plot circumstances that have been creating sympathetic heroes for over two thousand years:

-1. COURAGE.
+go 1.
+COURAGE.
 Not optional.
 Your lead has got to have guts.
 We identify more readily with flawed people, yes, but those flaws cannot include a lack of courage because only brave people take action, and only action can drive a story forward.

-2. UNFAIR INJURY.
+follow link 2.
+UNFAIR INJURY.
 After courage, the second quickest way to bond a reader to your heroine is to place her at the outset in a situation where blatant injustice is being inflicted upon her.
 Few things stir our passions like injustice.
 Unfair Injury also demands that the heroine DO something in response – an excellent place to start any story.

 3. SKILL.
 We admire people who possess the grace, expertise, and mental acumen required to become masters of their chosen work.
 Doesn’t matter what your hero’s field of endeavor might be – tinker, tailor, CEO – as long as he’s expert at it.

 4. FUNNY.
 We warm to people who make us smile.
 We’re naturally drawn to folks with a humorous view of the passing parade.
 So if you can possibly bestow upon your hero a robust and playful sense of humor, do it.

 5. JUST PLAIN NICE.
 We can easily care about kind, decent, helpful, honest people, and we admire those who treat others well, relate with respect to people in humble walks of life, and who defend the weak or stand up for the helpless.